-Thomas Carothers is senior vice president for studies at the Carnegie Endowment for International Peace.
+Thomas Carothers is interim president of the Carnegie Endowment for International Peace.
 In that capacity he oversees all of the research programs at Carnegie.
 He also directs the Democracy, Conflict, and Governance Program and carries out research and writing on democracy-related issues.

 Carothers is a leading authority on international support for democracy, human rights, governance, the rule of law, and civil society.
 He has worked on democracy assistance projects for many organizations and carried out extensive field research on aid efforts around the world.

 He is the author or editor of ten critically acclaimed books and many articles in prominent journals and newspapers, including most recently, Democracies Divided: The Global Challenge of Political Polarization (Brookings Press, 2019, co-edited with Andrew O'Donohue).
 He has been a visiting faculty member at the Central European University in Budapest, Nuffield College, Oxford University, and Johns Hopkins SAIS.

 Prior to joining the Endowment, Carothers practiced international and financial law at Arnold & Porter and served as an attorney adviser in the office of the legal adviser of the U.S. Department of State.